 ICPDR Danube Watch: Danube Day 2006: River of Life

 Historically, the Danube and some of its tributaries have formed important trade routes across Europe.
-The harnessing of these rivers to facilitate navigation has radically changed their physical and ecological characteristics, while pollution from ships and boats is also a problem.
+The harnessing of these rivers to facilitate navigation has radically changed their physical and ecological characteristics, while pollution from ships and boats is also a significant problem.
 In order to address this problem, the ICPDR is undertaking various activities.